janaSunrise/nextjs-quickstart-template/README.md

 ## Installation and Quickstart

-Install the dependencies real quick:
+Install the dependencies for the project first,

 ```bash
 npm install